mrchrisadams/gmt-check-a-website/README.md

     container: green-coding-puppeteer-container
     commands:
       - type: console
-        # we are using the '>' here to make a multiline command easier to read
+        # we are using the '>' here to make a multiline command easier to read.
-        # in yaml but be *run* as a single command on a single line
+        # It would be run as a single command on a single line, like the one liner
+        # earlier in the readme.
         command: >
             USAGE_SCENARIO_DOMAIN=https://wagtail.org/
             node ./homepage-landing.js